When Less Is More: Binary Feedback Can Outperform Ordinal Comparisons in Ranking Recovery: Is Ordinal Comparison Data Always Better?

-with equality holding if and only if \(\mathrm{SNR}(X) = \infty\).
-Here, $\mathrm{SNR}(X) = \infty$ indicates that $X$ is a degenerate distribution concentrated at a single point. \end{theorem}
+with equality holding if and only if $\mathrm{SNR}(X_{\gamma_{12}^\star}) = \infty$.
+Here, $\mathrm{SNR}(X_{\gamma_{12}^\star}) = \infty$ indicates that $X_{\gamma_{12}^\star}$ is a degenerate distribution concentrated at a single point. \end{theorem}

 Theorem~\ref{Thm:Compare} characterizes the limiting behavior of the probabilities $\mathbb{P}(A > 0)$ and $\mathbb{P}(B > 0)$.
-Notably, the limit of $\mathbb{P}(B > 0)$ exceeds that of $\mathbb{P}(A > 0)$, and the gap between them depends on the signal-to-noise ratio (SNR) of $X$, which is governed by the ordinal value pattern $\psi$.
+Notably, the limit of $\mathbb{P}(B > 0)$ exceeds that of $\mathbb{P}(A > 0)$, and the gap between them depends on the signal-to-noise ratio (SNR) of $X_{\gamma_{12}^\star}$, which is governed by the ordinal value pattern $\psi_{\gamma_{12}^\star}$.
 This result implies that, in the asymptotic regime, binarizing ordinal comparison data leads to a faster convergence rate in recovering the true ranking.
 Although this may appear counterintuitive, the underlying intuition is clear: binarization discards magnitude information but significantly reduces the noise inherent in ordinal responses.
 In other words, while ordinal comparisons provide more detailed information, they also introduce greater uncertainty—an effect that binarization effectively mitigates.
-Additionally, there are two cases in which binarization yields significant improvement. \begin{itemize}[leftmargin=0cm, itemindent=2.1cm] \item[\textbf{Case 1}:] When $\text{SNR}(X)$ is small, the gap between the limiting values of $\mathbb{P}(A > 0)$ and $\mathbb{P}(B > 0)$ increases.
+Additionally, there are two cases in which binarization yields significant improvement. \begin{itemize}[leftmargin=0cm, itemindent=2.1cm] \item[\textbf{Case 1}:] When $\text{SNR}(X_{\gamma_{12}^\star})$ is small, the gap between the limiting values of $\mathbb{P}(A > 0)$ and $\mathbb{P}(B > 0)$ increases.
 This suggests that binarization can be particularly beneficial when the distribution of ordinal values exhibits high variance.
-This conclusion is further supported by our simulation results in \textbf{Scenario II}. \item[\textbf{Case 2}:] When $\theta_1^\star \gg \theta_2^\star$, the quantity $\tanh^2\big(\phi(\theta_1^\star - \theta_2^\star)\big)$ approaches 1, thereby amplifying the gap between the limiting values of $\mathbb{P}(A > 0)$ and $\mathbb{P}(B > 0)$.
-This indicates that binarization can be particularly effective for relatively easy ranking recovery tasks. \end{itemize}
+This conclusion is further supported by our simulation results presented in Figure \ref{fig:Simu0}. \item[\textbf{Case 2}:] When $\mathrm{SNR}(X_{\gamma_{12}^\star})$ is fixed, we have

+which increases with $|\gamma_{12}^\star|$, suggesting that binarization can be particularly effective for relatively easy ranking recovery tasks.
+This implication is corroborated by the subsequent simulation results presented in Figure \ref{fig:Simu0}. \end{itemize}

 Theorem~\ref{Thm:Compare} establishes that the limiting value of $\mathbb{P}(B > 0)$ is greater than that of $\mathbb{P}(A > 0)$.
 However, this result does not provide a direct comparison of the actual magnitudes of $\mathbb{P}(B > 0)$ and $\mathbb{P}(A > 0)$ in finite-sample settings, as approximation errors persist and it remains unclear which probability is more affected.
 To address this, we theoretically analyze their convergence rates and establish Theorem~\ref{Thm:BS_bound}.